 He was right.
-It was not one yogi, but an army of them!
+But it was not one yogi, but an army of yogis!

 Vivekananda would add, "What power is there in the hand or the sword?
 The power is all in the spirit."
 (Ibid., 21) That sums up all of Indian philosophy.